• Home

 Aortic Regurgitation

-• Aortic regurgitation is the backward flow of blood from the aorta into the LV during diastole, due to incomplete closure of the aortic valve.
-The LV may initially compensate by dilating to accomodate the extra volume.
-Over time, this can lead to LV dysfunction, elevated filling pressures, and symptoms of heart failure.
+• Degenerative/ valve disease flow of blood from the aorta into the LV during diastole.
+The LV may initially compensate by dilating to accommodate the extra volume but over time this can lead to LV dysfunction.

 • Aortic root dilation (e.g. in connective tissue disorders like Marfan syndrome)